 From technology to wellness to tourism, eye-catching infographics highlight key issues and exciting developments in virtually every industry.
 Infographics are effective ways to educate your audience, grow your base, drive website traffic, and even generate leads, so they’re smart solutions for savvy marketers.
 If you’ve never created one of these visual assets before, you might be surprised to learn just how easy they are to create, no matter your design skills.
-Find out how to create infographics online in a few simple steps.
+Start creating infographics online with the few simple steps below.

 Image via Flickr by wocintechchat.com

-All effective infographics start with an idea and solid research to back it up.
+Creating infographics online all start with an idea and solid research to back it up.
 After all, infographics can vary widely in their look, but each one focuses on a central concept and relies on data to tell a compelling story.

 If you don’t yet have an idea in mind for creating an amazing infographic, try reviewing a few examples from your favorite brands or browsing online infographic libraries.
 As you seek inspiration, remember that any idea you pursue should be relevant to your brand and your marketing goals.